totalspectrum/p2_vga_text/README.txt

 - Revision 0.3: Added 1028x768 support and polarity
 - Revision 0.2: Started work on ANSI escape codes

-This is a simple VGA tile driver that supports standard ANSI escape codes.
-It's still a work in progress.

 Files
 -----
 vga_tile_driver.spin2 is the low level driver the drives the VGA.
 It takes most of its parameters (including the pins to use) in a parameter block that is passed in when it starts up.
+See below for details of this parameter block.
+Since the pin set to use is a parameter, you can launch multiple copies of the driver and output to multiple VGA monitors.

 vga_text_routines.spinh are the routines for interpreting ANSI escape codes and writing data into memory.